material-motion/material-motion/concepts/primitives.md

 ## Delta Primitives

-Delta Primitives are built on the idea of change over time.
+Delta Primitives represent change over time.

-Time in a computer is not limited to “wall-clock” time - it can be slowed down, stopped, or reversed.
-It can jump to arbitrary moments or it can be driven by arbitrary systems.
-When time is mentioned throughout this document it means “computer time”.
+Time in a computer is not limited to wall-clock time - it can slow down, stop, or reverse.
+It can jump to arbitrary moments and external systems can control it.
+When we use the word time we mean this understanding of "computer time".

-The following Delta Primitives are explored below:
+We explore the following Delta Primitives below:

 - [Tweens](#tweens)
 - [Gesture recognition](#gesture-recognition)
 - [Physical simulation](#physical-simulation)

-Please note that these Primitives can be applied to an arbitrary number of dimensions and types of input.
+Please note that these Primitives can apply to an arbitrary number of dimensions and types of input.

 ### Tweens